Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Introduction

 \section{Introduction}

-Any speedup in the calculation of contract values has a paramount importance in the risk management of the energy industry, enabling real-time planning, finer risk diversification, and faster re-negotiation of hedging contracts~\cite{ghosh_energy}.
+Any speedup in the calculation of contract values has a paramount importance in the risk management of the energy industry, enabling real-time planning, finer risk diversification, and faster re-negotiation of hedging contracts~\cite{ghosh_energy_2024}.
 Gaining a speedup with quantum computing though poses two challenges: on one side, the native linear behavior of quantum operators makes nonlinearities in the contract functions less simple to represent through quantum circuits, and on the other side, classical algorithms with linear scaling in the number of data points are available.
-In this work, we design a quantum approach based on polynomial approximations, and provide a comprehensive study of alternate implementations based on tuned combinations of quantum subroutines, comparing their performance.
+In this work, we design a quantum approach for contract valuation based on polynomial approximations, and provide a comprehensive study of alternate implementations based on tuned combinations of quantum subroutines, comparing their performance.
+The different variants share the core idea of using Quantum Hadamard Products, which appears as a promising path~\cite{holmes_nonlinear_2021} for nonlinear transformations of data stored in state amplitudes.
 Finally, we select an optimized implementation with quadratic speedup up to polylogarithmic terms, for second-degree polynomials.

-The idea of applying quantum computing techniques to risk management problems was widely explored in the context of finance~\cite{stamatopoulos_option_2020, woerner_quantum_2019, herman_survey_2022} and recently exported to the energy field by the authors in Ref.~\cite{ghosh_energy}.
-These works have the main objective of accelerating the execution of Monte Carlo methods used for the assessment of risk measures of contract portfolios, exploiting the Quantum Amplitude Estimation algorithm that provides a quadratic speedup to classical Monte Carlo simulations~\cite{brassard_quantum_2002, rall_amplitude_2022}.
+The idea of applying quantum computing techniques to risk management problems was widely explored in the context of finance~\cite{stamatopoulos_option_2020, woerner_quantum_2019, herman_survey_2022} and recently exported to the energy field by the authors in Ref.~\cite{ghosh_energy_2024}.
+These works have the main objective of accelerating the execution of Monte Carlo methods used for the assessment of risk measures of contract portfolios, exploiting the Quantum Amplitude Estimation (QAE) algorithm that provides a quadratic speedup to classical Monte Carlo simulations~\cite{brassard_quantum_2002, rall_amplitude_2022}.

+In this manuscript, we rather focus on the more fundamental task of efficiently calculating the \textit{value} of a contract, and by extension of portfolios, thus providing the data for subsequent risk measure calculation.
+The contract value is defined\footnote{We introduce here primed notations for non-normalized vectors, consistently with the entire paper.} as

+where $[E'_j]$ and $[T'_j]$ are energy prices and temperatures respectively, while $f$ is a nonlinear transform.
+The conceptual structure of the work is summarized in Fig.~\ref{fig:contrib} and described in Subsec.~\ref{subsec:tech-overview}.
+Technically, the problem is reduced to the evaluation of the inner product